LizAinslie/LizAinslie/README.md

 <details>
   <summary>Stuff I'd like to learn</summary>

-  - Rust.
-As many times as I have tried it, and even with all my experience in C and C++, I just can't seem to grasp Rust.
   - Elixir.
 I know it's not all that useful to what I do but it's a language I treasure
   - Game development in general.
 I'd like to broaden my horizons and enable myself to express my own creativity in new ways, and game dev is one of these ways.
   - VST programming, I'm an audio junkie.